Top of the page

 If your symptoms are mild, it might be okay to try home treatment for 1 week or longer.
-If you think you may have IBS, try to rule out other causes of belly problems, such as eating a new food; eating sugar-rich foods, especially milk products; eating foods containing sorbitol or other sugar substitutes; nervousness; or upset stomach.
+If you think you may have IBS, try to rule out other causes of belly problems, such as eating a new food; eating sugar-rich foods, especially milk products; eating foods containing sorbitol or other sugar substitutes; nervousness; or a stomach infection.
 If your symptoms don't get better or if they get worse, call your doctor.

 The following health professionals can diagnose and treat irritable bowel syndrome (IBS):

 If more tests are needed or your symptoms don't respond to treatment, it may be helpful to see a doctor who specializes in treating digestive system problems (gastroenterologist).
 If stress may be playing a role in IBS, it may be helpful to see a psychiatrist or psychologist.

 Most of the time, doctors can diagnose IBS from the symptoms.
 Your doctor will ask you about your symptoms and past health and will do a physical examination.

 In some cases, you may need other tests, such as stool analysis or blood tests.
 These tests can help your doctor rule out other problems that might be causing your symptoms.
 Most people won't need tests.
 But some people may need them because of their age and symptoms.
 The amount of testing you get depends on several things: your age, how your symptoms come on and how severe they are, and how you respond to your first treatment.